AeroVironment (NASDAQ:AVAV) Announces Quarterly Earnings Results

 AeroVironment (NASDAQ:AVAV – Free Report) released its quarterly earnings data on Tuesday.
-The aerospace company reported $0.99 earnings per share for the quarter, beating analysts’ consensus estimates of $0.95 by $0.04, MarketWatch Earnings reports.
+The aerospace company reported $0.99 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.95 by $0.04, MarketWatch Earnings reports.
 The firm had revenue of $186.00 million for the quarter, compared to analyst estimates of $159.52 million.
-AeroVironment had a negative net margin of 1.74% and a positive return on equity of 2.21%.
-The business’s quarterly revenue was up 40.3% compared to the same quarter last year.
-During the same period last year, the firm earned $0.30 earnings per share.
+AeroVironment had a positive return on equity of 2.21% and a negative net margin of 1.74%.
+The business’s revenue for the quarter was up 40.3% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $0.30 earnings per share.
 AeroVironment updated its FY24 guidance to $2.30-$2.60 EPS.

 Wall Street Analysts Forecast Growth